ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/index.md

 ### Use RegExpTree Dictionary on cloud

-We have shown how RegExpTree work in the local enviroument, but we cannot use `YAMLRegExpTree` on cloud.
-If we have a local yaml file, we can use this file to create RegExpTree Dictionary in the local enviroment, then dump this dictionary to a csv file by `dictionary` table function and [INTO OUTFILE](../../statements/select/into-outfile.md) clause.
+We have shown how RegExpTree work in the local environment, but we cannot use `YAMLRegExpTree` in the cloud.
+If we have a local yaml file, we can use this file to create RegExpTree Dictionary in the local environment, then dump this dictionary to a csv file by the `dictionary` table function and [INTO OUTFILE](../../statements/select/into-outfile.md) clause.

 ```sql
 select * from dictionary(regexp_dict) into outfile('regexp_dict.csv')